Special effects of Starship Troopers: Building the bugs

 Although the bugs were mainly realized using CGI, some practical creations were required to enhance locations or for the characters to interact with.
 This responsibility fell mainly to ADI's 70-person team, which built two full-scale hydraulically operated Warrior bugs about 6 or 8 feet tall and 14 feet long, equipped with sophisticated electronics that allowed them to move their bodies or pick up an adult human in their jaws.
 These were nicknamed Snappy and Mechwar.
-The painting team studied maquettes prvided by Tippett Studio to match the color and shading.
+The painting team studied maquettes provided by Tippett Studio to match the color and shading.
 An additional ten non-mechanized-but-posable full-scale Warrior models were made to serve as corpses.
 Each version included about 34 separate parts scaled up and sculpted from the maquettes.

 ADI also built a section of the back of a tanker bug onto which Rico jumps when placing an explosive.
 This was a large two-piece shell mounted on a rig designed by John Richardson, the floor effects supervisor, that let it buck, roll, and shake.
-ADI manufactured two 28 foot long hand painted and detailed fiberglass shells which joined together to form the full scale tanker bug back.
-A 20 foot long caterpillar tractor capable of turning on its own axis was concealed underneath and connected together via a network of metal supports, hydraulic rams, and a two axis gimbal to create side to side and up and down movement.
+ADI manufactured two 28-foot-long hand-painted and detailed fiberglass shells which joined to form the full-scale tanker bug back.
+A 20-foot-long caterpillar tractor capable of turning on its own axis was concealed underneath and connected together via a network of metal supports, hydraulic rams, and a two-axis gimbal to create side-to-side and up-and-down movement.
 Van Dien jumped from a hill onto this structure of wooden scaffolding representing its back.
 Van Dien described riding the shell as a "blast ...I was about 20 feet up in the air secured to the shell by a thin piece of piano wire ...
 I did chip a tooth at one point, and bruised my ribs.
 So what?
 Even though it was intense, it was worth it.

 ADI also made nine Arkellian Sand Beetles used for dissecting purposes in the high school.
 A dozen separate silicon molds with fiberglass jackets, ADI cast 12 positive pieces for each sand beetle, one head, one body, six legs and various mandibles and spines.
 They measured three feet long by two feet wide. painted and detailed with horse hairs.
 The main beetle used in the scene, dissected by Van Dien and Richards, was packed with ultraslime and methacyl, plus molded pieces of tinted silicon and foam latex to suggest the bugs intenstines.
 A thin plastic shell placed over the bugs abdomen for the actors to cut through with a real power tool.
 Richard's subsequent vomiting in disgust utilized creamed corn.
 ADI also built a full-scale Brain bug head with mechanical movement functions.